TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 Let's say we're loading snapshot 3.
 It consists of two segments.
 One created by and shared with snapshot 2 and one covering a later part of the event log created by snapshot 3.

 Now things start to get interesting.
 What happens if there were inserts and/or deletes in the part of the event log captured by segment 3?
+What impact does that have on loading segment 2 and overlaying segment 3?

 Let's look at a concrete example.
 We have an initial event log starting to populate an empty spreadsheet.